 During personal hearing, the school was asked to submit the actuarial valuation report determined by the actuary for retirement benefits but the failed to provide the same for verification.
-During the evaluation of fee increase proposal of the previous year, the school had submitted copies of the investment made with LIC towards gratuity and leave encashment Rs.
+During the evaluation of fee increase proposal of the previous year, the school had submitted copies of the investment made with LIC towards gratuity and leave encashment INR.
 1,27,17,572 and 14,74,975 respectively during FY 2017-2018.
 The investment made by the school with LIC is qualify as plan assets within the meaning of AS-15 issued by ICAI.
-Accordingly, total investment of Rs.
+Accordingly, total investment of INR.
 1,41,92,547 with LIC has been accepted and allowed while deriving the fund position of the school.
-Accordingly, the provision made by the school towards gratuity and leave encashment for FY 2018-19 has not been considered to avoid the duplicity.
+Accordingly, the amount proposed by the school in its budget towards gratuity and leave encashment for FY 2019-20 has not been considered to avoid the duplicity.